 Creating a catchy and memorable blog name can be achieved by using alliteration, which involves using phrases that start with the same letter.

-Starbucks Stories is an excellent example of a playful, catchy, and fun blog name that uses alliteration.
+Starbucks Stories is one of such playful, catchy, and fun blog names examples that uses alliteration.

 6. Use Acronyms or Abbreviations